mkumar73/beckernick.github.io/_posts/2016-08-24-nfl-scrabble.markdown

 ## Scrabble Scoring the Players

-First I define a function that takes a string as input and returns the scrabble point value of the string.
+To get the scrabble scores of the NFL players' names, I define a function that takes a string as input and returns the scrabble point value of the string.

 ```python